Jackson County Missouri Assistance Programs.

 - Some of the other services include Senior Care Services, Adoption Services, and much more.

 Della Lamb Community Services: Several services and resources are offered to low income residents from Della Lamb.
-Some of the assistance programs they administer include: Emergency Assistance Social Services including, free food, utilities, rent, heating bills, clothing; Education; English as a Second Language; Seasonal Services including, Camping, Back-to-School, Thanksgiving meals, Christmas gifts; Early Education Child Care for ages 6 wks-12yrs; and GED Programs.
+Some of the assistance programs they administer include: Emergency Assistance Social Services including, free food, utilities, rent, heating bills, clothing; Education; English as a Second Language.
+The non-profit also has free seasonal Services including, Camping, Back-to-School, Thanksgiving meals, Christmas gifts; Early Education Child Care for ages 6 wks-12yrs; and high school GED Programs.
 Call (816) 842-8040.

-Economic Opportunity Foundation: This agency runs several programs, with a focus on housing and rent help.
+Economic Opportunity Foundation: This agency runs several programs, with a focus on housing, debt and rent help.
 (913) 371-7800.

 - HUD counseling - Professionals can help you deal with a foreclosure filing, help you save your home from a lender, and deal with eviction issues as well.